-The mind (mano) is non-self.
-The cause and condition for the arising of the mind is also non-self.
-As the mind has originated from what is non-self, how could it be self?
-(SN IV 130)
+the mind has originated from what is non-self, how could it be self?

 If anyone says, 'the mind (mano) is self', that is not tenable.
-The rise and fall of mind are discerned, and since the rise and fall of mind are discerned it would follow: 'my self rises and falls'.
+The rise and fall of mind are discerned. and since the rise and fall of mind are discerned it. would follow: 'my self rises and falls'.
 That is why it is not tenable for anyone to say: 'the mind is self'.
-Thus the mind is not self.
-(MN III 283)
+Thus the mind is not self

-The arahants maintain that when the mind exists (manasmim sati) there is pleasure and pain, and when the mind does not exist (manasmim asati) there is no pleasure and pain.
-(SN IV 124)
+The arahants maintain that when the mind exists (manasmim sati) there is pleasure and pain, and when the mind does not exist (mana-smim asati) there is no pleasure and pain.

-The mind (mano) is yours, Evil One, mental phenomena are yours, mind-contact and its base of consciousness is yours; but, Evil One, where there is no mind, no mental phenomena, no mind-contact and its base of consciousness (-viññāṇāyatanaṃ) - there is no place for you there, Evil One.
-(SN I 256)
+The mind (mano) is yours, Evil one, mental phenomena are yours, mind-contact and its base of consciousness is yours; but, Evil one, where there is no mind, no mental phenomena, no mind-contact and its base of consciousness (viññāṇāyatanaṁ) there is no place for you there, evil one.

 Again, bhikkhus, a bhikkhu who is beyond training (an arahant) understands the six faculties - the eye faculty, the ear faculty, the nose faculty, the tongue faculty, the body faculty, the mind (mano) faculty.
-He understands: 'These six faculties will cease completely and totally without remainder, and no other six faculties will arise anywhere in any way.
-(SN V 230)
+He understands: 'these six faculties will cease completely and totally without remainder, and no other six faculties will arise anywhere in any way.